Early days

 After John Wesley died there was growing disagreement among Methodists about the way forward, increasingly excluded from Anglican churches, many wished to move away from Anglicanism (something which John Wesley had never supported).
 Different groups began to form and in 1797 the New Connexion, or Kilhamite movement, prompted by the preaching of Alexander Kilham, at the Ebenezer Chapel in Leeds, became the first to break away from Wesleyan Methodism.

 The New Connexion Kilhamites were often accused of being too radical.
 They demanded the right to hold religious worship at convenient hours, not only as appointed by the Anglican Church.
-They wanted to receive Baptism and the Lord’s Supper from the hands of their own ministers and in their own places of worship (it was normal for Methodist to receive this in a parish church).
+They wanted to receive Baptism and the Lord’s Supper from the hands of their own ministers and in their own places of worship (it was normal for Methodist to receive these in a parish church).
 They wanted both clergy and lay people to be represented at District Meetings, the Annual Conference and in all aspects of the government of the community, including the acceptance and expulsion of members, the choice of local officers and in the ‘calling’ of the ministry.

 In 1797 Mount Zion became one of the first New Connexion chapels in the country.
 In Halifax the Kilhamites were led by the minister William Thom, who had been the Wesleyan Circuit Superintendent.
 They were a minority in most chapels and were expelled, being forced to meet in members’ homes.
 However, the Kilhamites dominated at Mount Zion; consequently the Wesleyans were compelled to leave, initially meeting in a barn across the road and eventually building their own Wesleyan Methodist chapel at Illingworth Moor.